Disney Time: 1964

-Julie Andrews introduced "Disney Time" on Christmas Day with excerpts from Pluto's Christmas Tree, Snow White and the Seven Dwarfs, The Living Desert, Emil and the Detectives, Vanishing Prairie, Peter Pan, The Monkey's Uncle, Three Caballeros, Bon Voyage !, The Legend of Lobo, Pinocchio, Those Calloways, Lady and the Tramp and Mary Poppins.
+Julie Andrews introduced Disney Time on Christmas Day with excerpts from Pluto's Christmas Tree, Snow White and the Seven Dwarfs, The Living Desert, Emil and the Detectives, The Vanishing Prairie, Peter Pan, The Monkey's Uncle, The Three Caballeros, Bon Voyage!, The Legend of Lobo, Pinocchio, Those Calloways, Lady and the Tramp and Mary Poppins.

 1965

-Susan Hampshire with the help of Matthew Garber hosted the August Bank Holiday show on 29 August with excerpts from The Three Lives of Thomasina which Susan Hampshire starred in, Lady and the Tramp, The Incredible Journey, That Darn Cat !, Song of the South, The Sword in the Stone, Swiss Family Robinson, The Monkey's Uncle, Peter Pan, Winnie the Pooh and the Honey Tree, Mary Poppins and Goofy: How to ride a horse (1941).
+Susan Hampshire with the help of Matthew Garber hosted the August Bank Holiday show on 29 August with excerpts from The Three Lives of Thomasina which Susan Hampshire starred in, Lady and the Tramp, The Incredible Journey, That Darn Cat!, Song of the South, The Sword in the Stone, Swiss Family Robinson, The Monkey's Uncle, Peter Pan, Winnie the Pooh and the Honey Tree, Mary Poppins and How to Ride a Horse.

-Maurice Chevalier hosted the Christmas Day show with excerpts from Snow White and the Seven Dwarfs, Bon Voyage !, Pinocchio, That Darn Cat !, In Search of the Castaways, Fantasia, A Country Coyote goes to Hollywood, Winnie the Pooh and the Honey Tree, The Waltz King, Peter Pan, Emil and the Detectives, Summer Magic, A Square Peg in a Round Hole, The Ugly Dachshund, Monkeys go home ! which starred Maurice Chevalier, Mary Poppins.
+Maurice Chevalier hosted the Christmas Day show with excerpts from Snow White and the Seven Dwarfs, Bon Voyage!, Pinocchio, That Darn Cat!, In Search of the Castaways, Fantasia, A Country Coyote Goes Hollywood, Winnie the Pooh and the Honey Tree, The Waltz King, Peter Pan, Emil and the Detectives, Summer Magic, A Square Peg in a Round Hole, The Ugly Dachshund, Monkeys, Go Home! which starred Chevalier and Mary Poppins.